COVID-19 Resources for Graduate Students

 Extended Program Deadlines

-The Graduate School extended deadlines for Dissertation and Thesis defenses through last Friday (April 3) for May 2020 graduation.
-Students who need further flexibility due to the COVID-19 crisis to insure August 2020 graduation should reach out to Sandra Harman.
+The Graduate School extended will deadlines for Dissertation and Thesis defenses as needed in response to continued COVID-19 disruptions.
+The Fall 2020 deadlines can be found here.
+Students who need flexibility due to the COVID-19 crisis to should reach out to Sandra Harman.

 Individual Baylor Graduate School programs may have additional degree deadlines for academic performance.
 Students should consult with their academic program for further information in these cases.